Rurik-D/Rurik-D/README.md

 # Hi there, welcome on my Github profile! 👋
-## I am a university student of computer science and an aspiring game designer.💻👾
+## I am a university student of computer science and aspiring game designer.💻👾
 ## I'll publish here all my works, projects and some notes made during my student career!
 ---
 ## University notes(ita):